 In addition to eating epic meals at restaurants like Casa Terra, travelers can experience Romanian cuisine at local restaurants like the casual eateries we found in Sibiu.
-Frequented by both locals and tourists, these local restaurants offer authentic food at affordable prices compared to much of Europe.
+Frequented by both locals and tourists, these local restaurants serve tasty food at affordable prices compared to much of Europe.

 When in Sibiu, you can enjoy hearty beef soup and lamb burgers at Pasaj, a casual restaurant located by the 13th century Passage of Stairs that connects the city’s Upper Town and Lower Town.
 You can also eat elevated bar food at Gradina Restaurant if you crave hamburgers and feel like getting away from the city center.